When & Where

 By the end of this course, you will be able to:

-These are remote lessons via video conference (with Microsoft Teams).
-You will get clear guidance and ongoing, regular and informal feedback from your tutor, in a friendly and supportive environment.
-Achievement on your course will be measured by whether you meet the learning outcomes above.
-At the start of the course you will have an opportunity to discuss these with your tutor and set your own personal targets, linked to the learning outcomes and future goals.
+These are remote lessons via video conference.
+You will get clear guidance and ongoing, regular, and informal feedback from your tutor, in a friendly and supportive environment.
+Achievement on your course will be measured by whether you meet the learning outcomes set during the course.

 Entry requirements

-No formal qualifications are necessary.
-A proficient knowledge of the Italian language is required to be able to follow the course in Italian only.
+No formal qualifications are necessary; an advanced knowledge of the Italian language is required to be able to follow the course in Italian only.

 What you need to know before you enrol